RajeevAtla/resume/typst/rajeev_atla_resume.typ

     consistent: true,
 )

-Eleanor and Samuel Sneath Endowed Scholarship (awarded to full-time engineering students based on merit)
+Eleanor and Samuel Sneath Endowed Scholarship (awarded to a full-time engineering student based on merit)

 Coursework:
 AI,